 President Obama announced today that in the spirit of bi-partisanship he will agree to repeal Obamacare.
-The press release follows:

 The Intercept, By Glenn Greenwald and Murtaza Hussain, July 25

 The National Security Agency last year significantly expanded its cooperative relationship with the Saudi Ministry of Interior, one of the world’s most repressive and abusive government agencies.
 An April 2013 top secret memo provided by NSA whistleblower Edward Snowden details the agency’s plans “to provide direct analytic and technical support” to the Saudis on “internal security” matters.